 Some of the most common anxiety disorders include:

-• Generalized anxiety disorder (GAD): This involves persistent feelings of fear, dread, or worry to the point that they interfere with daily life.
+- Generalized anxiety disorder (GAD): This involves persistent feelings of fear, dread, or worry to the point that they interfere with daily life.
+Usually, anxiety related to GAD is more generalized rather than triggered by or directed at certain situations or things.

-• Social anxiety disorder: Also known as SAD, this disorder involves persistent and intense fear of being judged and watched by others.
+- Social anxiety disorder: Also known as SAD, this disorder involves persistent and intense fear of social situations, primarily driven by a fear of being watched or judged by others.
+It can often result in self-imposed isolation.

-• Panic disorder: Symptoms include recurring, frequent, and/or unexpected panic attacks.
+- Panic disorder: Symptoms include recurring, frequent, and/or unexpected panic attacks.
+Specific situations or things usually trigger these, but they can also happen in a broader sense.

-• Obsessive-compulsive disorder (OCD): Symptoms include uncontrollable obsessions (recurring thoughts) and compulsions (behaviors) that are repeated over and over.
+- Obsessive-compulsive disorder (OCD): Symptoms include uncontrollable obsessions (recurring thoughts) and compulsions (behaviors) that are repeated over and over.
+When someone is not able to respond to their obsessions by performing compulsions, it can be a deep source of anxiety.

 Treating Anxiety and Bulimia Nervosa Together

 Cognitive behavioral therapy (CBT) operates on the philosophy that unhelpful behaviors stem from unhelpful thoughts.
-Its purpose is to change those undesirable behaviors by helping someone understand and, eventually, change their negative thought patterns.
+It aims to change those undesirable behaviors by helping someone understand and, eventually, change their negative thought patterns.

 Change is often realized by addressing the root causes behind these thoughts and identifying potential triggers.
 Patients are also taught healthier coping strategies and emotional regulation techniques to help them overcome their unhelpful thoughts and actions.

-Dialectical behavior therapy (DBT) operates off a similar theory as CBT.
-Patients are still encouraged to change their unhelpful behaviors by recognizing and changing unhelpful thoughts, and therapists teach their patients similar coping strategies.
+Dialectical behavior therapy (DBT) operates on a theory similar to CBT.
+Patients are still encouraged to change their unhelpful behaviors through recognizing and changing unhelpful thoughts, and therapists teach their patients similar coping strategies.

-But with DBT, the idea of dealing with two truths at once is also introduced.
-In these cases, patients are shown how they can come to a place of self-acceptance while simultaneously working to change the thoughts and behaviors driving their conditions.
+However, DBT also introduces the idea of dealing with two truths at once.
+In these cases, patients are shown how they can reach a place of self-acceptance while simultaneously working to change the thoughts and behaviors driving their conditions.

 Acceptance and commitment therapy (ACT) goes one step further than DBT when it comes to teaching acceptance.